pervognsen/bitwise/FAQ.md

 will be implemented as an embedded domain-specific language in Python.
 It helps to know Python in advance, but if you have experience with similar languages, you should be able to pick it up along the way.

+Q: What major supporting software is required?

+You need a C compiler.
+Per will be using Visual C++ for Windows, but you can use GCC and Clang on your operating system of choice.
+[Visual Studio Community](https://www.visualstudio.com/downloads/) is free to use for individuals and contains a fully featured C++ compiler and IDE.

+For Python, we'll be using Python 3.6 with the [Conda](https://conda.io/miniconda.html) package manager to manage the Python environment and its package dependencies.

+For Verilog, we'll be using Verilator for cycle-accurate simulation and the free WebPACK version of Xilinx's FPGA toolchain Vivado for everything related to Xilinx FPGAs.